frimpongemanuele/darkweb-osint-threat-intelligence/lab/osint-monitoring/README.md

 - no automated enrichment or confidence-scoring pipeline was implemented;
 - collected intelligence required manual analysis and validation;
 - the reliability and freshness of external information cannot always be guaranteed;
-- Dark Web information may be incomplete, outdated, duplicated, intentionally misleading, or unrelated to the investigated organization.
+- Dark Web information may be incomplete, outdated, duplicated, intentionally misleading or unrelated to the investigated organization.

-These limitations also provide opportunities for future development, particularly around intelligence automation, enrichment, correlation, and SIEM integration.
+These limitations also provide opportunities for future development, particularly around intelligence automation, enrichment, correlation and SIEM integration.

 See [`../../docs/future-work.md`](../../docs/future-work.md) for the proposed development roadmap.